-- Combine sweet potato puree, sugar, coconut milk, and vanilla in a large bowl.
+- Combine sweet potato puree, non-dairy milk, sugar, coconut milk, and vanilla in a large bowl.

 - Use a sieve to sift in the flour and baking powder, then whisk until smooth.

-- Scoop out about ¼ cup of batter and mix with ground black sesame seeds and ¼ cup plant-based milk.
+- Scoop out about ¼ cup of batter and mix with ground black sesame seeds and 2 tbsp plant-based milk.
 Add extra milk if the batter is too thick to swirl.

 - Mochiko has a tendency to clump together, so if your batter has lumps of flour in it, arrange a sieve over your baking dish or a bowl.
 Pour some batter in the sieve and use a spatula to press the batter down, smoothing out any clumps.
 Repeat with remaining batter.
 OR if your batter is fairly smooth, just transfer to the prepared baking dish.